mferuscomelo/url2go/README.md

-# url2go
+# Url2Go
-A URL Shortener for GO
+A URL Shortener for Gymnasium Ochsenhausen